Andrettin/Wyrmsun/readme.txt

 - Added Goblin Lumber Mill (graphics by Leo).
 - Added Goblin Fugla Forge (graphics by Jinn).
 - Renamed the Blacksmith to "Smith".
+- Fixed issue which caused workers to be converted along with the neutral human lumber mill.

 * Factions
 - The Gnomish faction is now again called "Untersberg".